Electrical-Extrusion/sprint-4/Objective 1 - OSI model.md

 The required video animates the process well:*[https://www.youtube.com/watch?v=Ilk7UXzV_Qc&t=192s](https://www.youtube.com/watch?v=Ilk7UXzV_Qc&t=192s) *

 ## You Do
-The OSI model is infamously complicated and hard to understand.
-OUsing the German/Russian correspondence example as a guide, develop a new analogy to link the OSI model to a process in every day life.
+Using the German/Russian correspondence example as a guide, develop a new analogy to link the OSI model to a process in every day life.